ethz-pes/AI-mag/README.md

 * [GitHub Repository](https://github.com/otvam/AI-mag)

 The releases are available at GitHub and contains:
-* A stable version of the source code (code and ressources)
+* A archive (zip or tar.gz) containing a stable version of the source code (code and ressources)
-* An zip archive containg the generated data (FEM solution, trained ANN, etc.)
+* An archive (zip or tar.gz) containing the generated data (FEM solution, trained ANN, etc.)
 * [GitHub Releases](https://github.com/otvam/AI-mag/releases)

 ## Metrics